Understand $0 and $1 in Javascript Regular Expression

 It should be noted here regular expression is used as a parameter of function.
 The type of augment of is string.
 There must be an escape character before the special characters of input string.

 I would do another experiment.
 I remove parentheses in the regular expression.
-The regexp becomes /\=\w+/ and it is put it in the above function (don’t forget the escape character \).
+The regexp becomes /-\w+/ and it is put it in the above function (don't forget the escape character \).

-var str = "border-top-width".$1elements("\\=\\w\+");
+var str = "border-top-width".$1elements("-\\w");

 return: 6,10

-A surprising result. $1 remembers the index of matched string if without parentheses.
+An interesting result. $1 remembers the index of matched string if without parentheses.

 Social Bookmark if the page is useful.